tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 #### SCSS

-If you use SCSS in your project, just import our SCSS variables.
+If you use SCSS in your project, you can import our SCSS variables.

 ```scss title="Importing tokens into your SCSS"
 @use '@pluralsight/design-tokens/npm/scss/_dark-variables.scss';
 @use '@pluralsight/design-tokens/npm/scss/_light-variables.scss';
 ```

-Then, use it as normal.
+Then, use them as normal.

 ```scss title="SCSS usage example" showLineNumbers
 button {